kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

 This feature is entirely contained within the disruption controller in `kube-controller-manager` and the API server.
-By defaulting to false, a conflict generally reverts to the existing behavior.
+By defaulting to `Pod`, a conflict generally reverts to the existing behavior.
-- **New API server, old KCM:** The API server will accept the `usePodGroups` field, but the old KCM will not know about it and will ignore it, always using per-pod logic.
+- **New API server, old KCM:** The API server will accept the `calculationPolicy` field, but the old KCM will not know about it and will ignore it, always using per-pod logic.
 This matches the downgrade scenario.
-- **Old API server, new KCM:** The new KCM will attempt to read the `usePodGroups` field, but it won't exist on PDB objects.
-The KCM will default to `false` and use per-pod logic.
+- **Old API server, new KCM:** The new KCM will attempt to read the `calculationPolicy` field, but it won't exist on PDB objects.
+The KCM will default to `Pod` and use per-pod logic.

-The feature will only be active when both the API server and `kube-controller-manager` are at the new version and the user has set the field to `true`.
+The feature will only be active when both the API server and `kube-controller-manager` are at the new version and the user has set the field to `Workload`.

 ## Production Readiness Review Questionnaire